Royal vole: Ecology

 The species is mainly nocturnal, and is herbivorous, foraging for plant material including grasses and seeds.
 It lives underground in a large and deep tunnel system that it excavates.
 This includes larder chambers for storing food and a nesting chamber lined with grasses, but not latrine chambers.
 It is a social species, issuing alarm calls to alert others to danger.
 Predators include foxes, martens, weasels, raccoon dogs, owls, birds of prey and snakes.
 Breeding takes place three to five times a year, with three or four young being born after a gestation period of 23 days.

 Status

-M. regulus is not facing any particular threats and is adaptable, so the International Union for Conservation of Nature has listed its conservation status as being of "least concern".
+C. regulus is not facing any particular threats and is adaptable, so the International Union for Conservation of Nature has listed its conservation status as being of "least concern".